ludwigbacklund/ludwigfyi/src/blog-posts/the-mom-test.md

 ### Just do it.

 Don't spend weeks and months on prep.
-In the end you'll have to take a leap anyway, and the sooner you do that the earlier you can get learning.
+In the end you'll have to take the leap anyway, and the sooner you do that the earlier you can get learning.
 So just do it!

 > Customer learning can move really quickly when you’re doing it right.
 This book isn’t meant to give you an excuse to squander precious months theorising and planning the “perfect question”.
 It’s meant to help you extract maximum value in minimum time so you can get back to what really matters: building your business.